Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/ListKmlContents/README.md

 ## About the data

-This is an example KML file meant to demonstrate how Runtime supports several common features.
+This is an example KML file meant to demonstrate how the ArcGIS Maps SDK for Qt supports several common features.

 ## Tags